Taltalite/sustag_orctrl/README.md

       * Select your preferences (OS, Package, Compute Platform).
       * Run the generated command.

-    For example, a typical command for installing PyTorch with CUDA 11.8 support via pip would look like this (**do not run this command without verifying it on the PyTorch website**):
+    For example, a typical command for installing PyTorch with CUDA 12.6 support via pip would look like this (**do not run this command without verifying it on the PyTorch website**):

+    ```bash
+    pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu126
+    ```

 ## Quick Start